NVIDIA/aistore/docs/cli/object.md

 ## Print content of object

-Print content of `list.txt` from local bucket `texts` to the standard output.
+Print content of `list.txt` from local bucket `texts` to the standard output:

 ```console
 $ ais object cat ais://texts/list.txt